playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 ## Angular

-We mentioned earlier that outside of the basics of "rendering" and "un-rendering", each framework tends to diverge.
+We mentioned earlier that outside the basics of "rendering" and "un-rendering," each framework tends to diverge.
 Well, dear reader, it's coming into play here.

 Angular does not have a lifecycle method specifically for when a component re-renders.
 This is because Angular does not track DOM changes internally the same way the other two frameworks do.

 This isn't to say that Angular components don't re-draw the DOM — we've already demonstrated that it's able to live-refresh the DOM when data changes — just that Angular doesn't provide a lifecycle for detecting when it does.

-To answer "why" is a much longer topic, [which I've written about in a dedicated blog post](https://unicorn-utterances.com/posts/angular-internals-zonejs), but in the meantime feel free to see how the other two frameworks work as a reference for what you might expect elsewhere.
+To answer "why" this occurs is a much longer topic, [which I've written about in a dedicated blog post](https://unicorn-utterances.com/posts/angular-internals-zonejs).
+In the meantime, feel free to see how the other two frameworks work as a reference to what you might expect elsewhere.

 ## Vue